 A real estate agent with a law degree.

-Buying or selling a home is a significant financial transaction - one that requires expertise, competence, and a high-attention to detail.
-Katharine Hamilton is able to leverage her legal training and 10 years of Montana law practice to provide exceptional value to her clients.
+Buying or selling a real estate is a major financial transaction that demands expertise, competence, and attention to detail.
+With a legal background and a decade of experience practicing law in Montana, Katharine Hamilton delivers exceptional value to her clients.

 Credentials